junxit/us-congress-bills-109/bill.md

 # S. 2590

-> To require full disclosure of all entities and organizations receiving Federal funds
+> To require full disclosure of all entities and organizations receiving Federal funds.

 ## § 1.
 Short title